-Don’t book at the hotel: Car rental prices are commonly cheaper when booked in advance for pickup at the airport.
-Trying to snag a one-day rental at a car rental counter at your Las Vegas hotel is sure to leave you with sticker shock.
+Don’t book at the hotel at the last minute: Car rental prices are commonly cheaper when booked in advance for pickup at the airport or even at your resort.
+Trying to snag a one-day rental for a day trip at your resort’s car rental counter is likely to leave you with sticker shock.

 So, Should You Rent a Car in Las Vegas?

 It all depends on if the pros outweigh the cons.
-Typically, however, we recommend that visitors planning to stick to tourist centers like the Strip and Fremont Street not rent a car and rely on other transportation options as needed.
+Typically, we recommend that visitors planning to stick to tourist centers like the Strip and Fremont Street not rent a car and rely on other transportation options as needed.
 There’s a reason so many people rent a car on their first trip to Vegas, and then never again.

-Feature Image: ©dima_sidelnikov via canva.com
+Feature Image: ©bialasiewicz/123RF.COM